Creating an effective deal desk can be especially useful in helping the sales team move quickly and close customers with unique circumstances.

-Deal desk is a place where complex, high value deals can be discussed between sales, finance, and product.
-At a well run deal desk, members of sales present a short summary of the buyer’s journey, the deal being reviewed, its value and strategic importance.
+Deal desk is where complex, high-value deals can be discussed between sales, finance, and product.
+At a well-run deal desk, sales members present a summary of the buyer’s journey, the deal being reviewed, its value, and strategic importance.

-For product managers, especially early in the company, deal desk can be an invaluable place to learn more about how customers may be responding to the products, its pricing, and capture any business and competitive intelligence.
+For product managers, especially early in the company, deal desk can be invaluable to learn more about how customers may be responding to the products, their pricing, and capture any business and competitive intelligence.

 Since these signals are coming from current or serious buyers, they can be extremely useful in informing you and your team where your product and the business may need to change and grow.

-After sitting through a number of deal desk meetings at Twilio, here were some of my learnings.
+After sitting through a number of deal desk meetings at Twilio, here are some of my learnings.

 As power users, these customers are expected to have usage volumes much higher than most other customers.
-When operating at a scale much larger than the average customer, they may also need to interact with your product in a different ways in order to seamlessly deal with this scale.
+When operating at a scale much larger than the average customer, they may also need to interact with your product in different ways to deal with this scale seamlessly.

-Paying attention to the customers’ buying journey and current interactions with your products may help you discover new products or feature that are important to these types of customers.
+Paying attention to the customers’ buying journey and current interactions with your products may help you discover new products or features important to these customers.

-For example, at Twilio, a natural line of questioning from a customer after discussing the cost of their expected traffic would be how quickly could they send their messages.
-Some of these customers came to us because they were planning on launching new use cases that would greatly increase their usage, while others weren’t able to get the speed of throughput they wanted on other platforms.
-We quickly learnt that the speed of delivering messages was an extremely valued features and customers were willing to pay for the higher volumes of throughput.
+For example, at Twilio, a natural line of questioning from a customer after discussing the cost of their expected traffic would be how quickly they could send their messages.
+Some of these customers came to us because they were planning to launch new use cases that would greatly increase their usage, while others couldn’t get the speed of throughput they wanted on other platforms.
+We quickly learned that the speed of delivering messages was an extremely valued feature, and customers were willing to pay for the higher volumes of throughput.

-As part of the deal desk negotiation process, existing customers may also attempt to push the boundaries of pricing whether because they expect to bring more volume and want a new contract or because they’ve found an alternative solutions.
-While a one-off deal is nothing to be alarmed by, if there is a trend it may be a sign that you and your team need to reevaluate your pricing strategy.
+As part of the deal desk negotiation process, existing customers may also attempt to push the pricing boundaries, whether because they expect to bring more volume and want a new contract or because they’ve found an alternative solution.
+While a one-off deal is nothing to be alarmed by if there is a trend, it may be a sign that you and your team need to reevaluate your pricing strategy.

 Deal desk will often also bring in a number of unique customers that may not have the same budget or buyer’s journey as your typical customer.
 This isn’t necessarily a bad sign as it may help you discover a new market and customer base.

 Deal desk can provide valuable insight for product managers.
-As you attend your next deal desk keep the following questions top of mind:
+As you attend your next deal desk, keep the top of the following questions of mind: